What Does It Mean?

 One aspect of Asia I will always hold near and dear to my heart is the convenience store culture.

 I'm nowhere making enough to be traveling to Japan and having night adventures after hitting up the 711, but that's the goal.
-It's corny, but it's a part of what keeps me going every day.
+It's so lame, but it's a part of what keeps me going every day.
 Because once I've gotten to that point, it feels like I can breathe easy now.
 No more financial instability, no more working more hours that my health can handle, no more missed time with family and friends, no more missed time for myself.

-Actor Takeshi Kaneshiro sitting in a 711 in Wong Kar-wai's Chungking Express (Hong Kong, 1994) |
+Actor Takeshi Kaneshiro sitting in a 711 in Wong Kar-wai's Chungking Express (Hong Kong, 1994).
+Wong kar-Wai is one of my favorite directors ever.

 No comments: